doedje/jquery.soap/options.md

 The data to be sent to the WebService, mainly the contents of the soap:Body, although it may also contain the complete soap:Envelope (with optional soap:Header).

-In the first example `var xml` is an array of strings which are joined together to form one XML string which is used as the `data`.
+In the first example `var xml` is an array of strings which is joined together to form one XML string which is used as the `data`.
 ```
 var xml =
 	['<soap:Envelope xmlns:soap="http://www.w3.org/2003/05/soap-envelope/">',